akka/akka/akka-docs/src/main/paradox/java/stream/stream-cookbook.md

 open while reading the manual and look for examples demonstrating various streaming concepts as they appear in the main body of documentation.

-If you need a quick reference of the available processing stages used in the recipes see @ref:[stages-overview_java](stages-overview.md).
+If you need a quick reference of the available processing stages used in the recipes see @ref:[stages overview](stages-overview.md).

 ## Working with Flows